madanyc/workfront-learn.en/help/guide/workfront-for-proofing-users/overview-proofing-with-workfront/introduction-to-proof-workflows.md

 ---
-title: Introduction to proof workflows
+title: Proof Workflows Explained
-description:  In this video, learn what information to gather to create a proof workflow and the difference between basic and advanced proof workflows.
+description:  Learn what information to gather to create a proof workflow and the difference between basic and advanced proof workflows in Adobe Workfront.
 feature: Workfront
 topics:
 activity: use